usnistgov/MUD-PD/README.md

       Follow directions at: https://dev.mysql.com/downloads/mysql/

-   2. MySQL Workbench (optional: recommended for those who may wish to interat directly with the database and write custom queries).
+   2. MySQL Workbench (optional)

+      (recommended for those who may wish to interact directly with the database and write custom queries)

       Follow directions at: https://dev.mysql.com/downloads/workbench/